 5) Report Sections

-Below is an overview of the Report Sections highlighting the different sections / modules of the Local Search Audit report.
-You can use this to determine which sections to include or exclude from your report — simply uncheck the boxes for sections that you want to exclude.
+Below is an overview of the Report Sections, highlighting the different sections / modules of the Local Search Audit report.
+You can use this to determine which sections to include (or exclude) from your report — simply uncheck the boxes for sections that you want to exclude.

 7) Setting up email alerts

-8) Running/Saving the report
+8) Running and saving the report

-At the bottom of the report setup page, there is the Run Local Search Audit button.
-Click this to run the report which will save the settings to your account and kick off report processing.
+At the bottom of the report setup page, you will see the 'Run Local Search Audit' button.
+Clicking this button will run the report — and will save the settings to your account, as well as kicking off report-processing.

-Note: You won’t see any changes in the data from the other reports until the reports are re-run.
+Please note: You won’t see any changes in the data from the other reports until the reports are re-run.

 9) After the report is set up

-Re-run report: You can manually re-run the report here.
+Re-run Report: You can manually re-run the report here.
 Once you have made any updates in the settings, or you want to manually see new results without waiting on a schedule, you can manually re-run the report.